To keep things fair for easy comparison, let us let:

 at a hotel in freezing Canada - for just the room alone with nothing included, or

-at a 5-star, all-inclusive, beachfront resort in tropical Punta Canada - with everything included?
+at a 5-star, all-inclusive, beachfront resort in tropical Punta Cana - with everything included?